 Research continues to show that walking after a stroke is one of the most important things you can do to promote recovery.
 Clinical studies prove that walking helps a stroke victim regain strength, stamina and balance.

 The Stroke Foundation emphasises that walking is one of the most important parts of a stroke rehabilitation program.
 The brain needs stimulation to relearn motions that have been lost.
-Walking – even slow walking – is a movement that triggers this stimulus and increases the flow of oxygen to the brain.
+Walking – even slow walking, supported by a nurse at home – is a movement that triggers this stimulus and increases the flow of oxygen to the brain.